effector/effector/docs/typescript/utility-types.md

 title: Utility Types
 ---

-TypeScript provides several utility types to facilitate getting a type of value from the unit.
+Effector provides several utility types to facilitate getting a type of value from the unit.

 ## `UnitValue<Type>`